The Blackberries: History

-In 1972 Venetta and Clydie were hired by Songwriter/Producer Jimmy Webb to 'help boost' the background vocals on several tracks of The Supremes album The Supremes Produced and Arranged by Jimmy Webb.
-Years later in his autobiography Webb wrote that he wished he hadn't included extra vocalists because he didn't realise at the time (of the recording sessions) how vocally strong The Supremes (Jean Terrell (lead), Lynda Laurence and Mary Wilson) were.
-In Mary Wilson's memoir she incorrectly stated that The Blossoms were the session singers (this caused confusion for many years) until both Jean Terrell and Lynda Laurence confirmed in a joint interview that it was definitely Clydie King and Venetta Fields who stood beside them at the recording sessions for the Motown album.

 In 1972, Steve Marriott of Humble Pie asked Fields to find two other vocalists for an album session.
-Fields chose King and Matthews who were both previously with Raeletts to become the Blackberries.
+Fields chose King and Matthews who were both previously with Raelettes to become the Blackberries.
 They recorded an unreleased Blackberries album with Humble Pie as the backing band.
 Their single "Twist And Shout" was released on A&M Records in 1973.
 The Blackberries also provided backing vocals to the Humble Pie album Eat It (1973).
 When Marriott asked them to tour with Humble Pie, Matthews declined due to personal commitments.
 Matthews chose Billie Barnum as her replacement.
 The Blackberries toured with Humble Pie in 1973.

 Guitarist David Gilmour of Pink Floyd was friends with Humble Pie drummer Jerry Shirley.
 Gilmour asked Shirley if the Pink Floyd could hire the Blackberries for two European concert dates; Marriott reluctantly agreed.
 The Blackberries consisting of Billie Barnum, Venetta Fields and Clydie King toured with Pink Floyd on the Dark Side of the Moon Tour in October 1973.
 By 1974, the Blackberries were Venetta Fields, Billie Barnum, and Carlena Williams.
 They appeared on Humble Pie's 1974 album Thunderbox.
 That year, Pink Floyd's manager invited them to tour with the band.
 Fields and Williams toured with Pink Floyd on their 1974 French Summer Tour and British Winter Tour later that year.
 The duo also sang backing vocals on Pink Floyd's 1975 album Wish You Were Here and performed on their North American Tour promoting the album.

-Fields and King acted as The Oreos, Barbra Streisand's backing singers, in the musical film, A Star Is Born (1976), and sang on the accompanying soundtrack A Star Is Born.
+Fields and King acted as The Oreos, Barbra Streisand's backing singers in the musical film A Star Is Born (1976), and sang on the accompanying soundtrack A Star Is Born.